 - What is your experience with financial statement analysis (both personal and business)?(Note: as a former banker with 16 years experience, I routinely analyzed all types of financial statements, tax returns, and personal financial statements.
 As a consultant, I know exactly what the banks and SBA focus on when looking at your financial info and what happens in case of SBA loan default.
 It’s important to note that many SBA settlements go through intermediaries such as a bank, so there is no direct negotiation going on with the SBA.
 This fact makes it crucial that your SBA expert have a strong grasp on how the SBA thinks. )

 Have you ever settled the type of SBA business loan I have?

-(Note: there are a number of SBA business loan types (504, 7a, and Express are the most common), and they are all settled in different departments, and therefore settlement offers are viewed differently in different SBA departments.
-Not understanding the difference between all the business loan types could mean your consultant is “winging it”).
+There are a number of SBA business loan types (504, 7a, and Express are the most common).
+They are all settled in different departments.
+Therefore, settlement offers are viewed differently in different SBA departments.
+Not understanding the difference between all the business loan types could mean your consultant is “winging it”.

 Will I work with the business owner featured on your website?

 Self promoting note: I personally handle all my client’s files.
 What specific SBA settlement and SBA loan forgiveness experience does the SBA attorney handling my file have?

 What specific experience do you have that qualifies you as an SBA settlement expert?

 Can you provide a list like this of SBA loan settlements you’ve obtained for clients?